 Once you’ve selected your team members, it’s important to provide them with the specific training they need to tackle the project.
 At minimum, that should include a detailed overview of the project’s requirements, as well as an introduction to any tools or processes they may need to use.
-If they are expected to use a new piece of software or a high-level feature in a tool they’ve used before, use an e-learning solution like Pinnacle Series to make sure they have access to helpful courses and tutorials.
+If they are expected to use a new piece of software or a high-level feature in a tool they’ve used before, use a learning management solution like Pinnacle Series to make sure they have access to helpful courses and tutorials.

 Your goal here is to make sure all team members have the same level of understanding of the project and its objectives, so they’ll be “speaking the same language” as they work together.
 This will reduce the confusion and frustration that can result from mismatched expectations.